Close a Credit Card Account Without Hurting Your Credit

 - Once you have received written confirmation that the account has been closed, file it away in a safe place for future reference, if necessary.

 - Wait a few weeks then check your credit report and credit score.
 Make sure your credit report reflects a zero balance on the account, paid-in-full, and that it has, in fact, been closed.
 Also note how your credit score differs now (hopefully not at all) from how it stood before you closed the account.

-Will Closing a Credit Card Shorten My Credit History and Lower My Credit Score?
+Closing a Credit Card May Shorten Credit History

 According to FICO, your credit score should not suffer from a shortened credit history simply because you close one of your cards.